Elizabeth the Steadfast: Queen marks 70 years on throne

 Still, Tiwa Adebayo, a social media commentator and writer who inherited a fascination with the monarchy from her grandmother, believes younger people want “more transparency” — to see the royal family move beyond the adage of “never complain, never explain’’ that has typified the queen’s reign.

-For the queen, Sunday is likely to be bittersweet, marking both her long reign and the 70th anniversary of her father’s death.
+For the queen, Sunday may be bittersweet, marking both her long reign and the 70th anniversary of her father’s death.

 “I’ve always thought that one of her philosophies really was that, you know, she just wanted to be a really good daughter to her father and fulfill all his hopes for her,’’ Vickers said.
 “And, you know, assuming that there is an after-life and they meet again, my goodness he will be able to thank her for doing just that.”